sacramento-state-biology-collections/sacramento-state-biology-collections.github.io/content/research/pwa.md

 PWAs use web-platform technologies to deliver an app-like experience to users.
 Technologies like Service Workers, Web App Manifests, and Push Notifications allow PWAs to provide a native-like experience to users.
 PWAs are also discoverable, installable, linkable, and shareable.
 In combination with *Progressive Enhancement*, PWAs are a great way to build web applications that work for everyone.

-### Architectural patterns for PWAs
+### Architectural Patterns for PWAs

 There are two main architectural patterns for PWAs: Single Page Applications (SPAs) and Multi-Page Applications (MPAs).

 ---

-SPAs are built using a single HTML page and use JavaScript to dynamically update the page.
+SPAs are built using a single HTML page and JavaScript to dynamically update the page.

 > Pros
 > - Mostly atomic in-page updates.